Local 292 Apprenticeship

 What are we training?

-Included in the program are extensive
+Included in the program are;

-training in metallurgy, rigging,
+- Extensive training in metallurgy, Rigging,

-AutoCad, blueprint reading, and
+AutoCad, Blueprint reading, and Welding.

-welding.
-Local 292 Apprentices learn to
+- Local 292 Apprentices learn to

-Each year we focus on a process and train
+weld in SMAW, GMAW, GTAW, and FCAW.
+Each year of the four year program we focus on a process and train our apprentices to reach certification levels.

 When are Apprentices Trained ?